🦴 75,000+ Happy Pets • ⭐⭐⭐⭐⭐ 800+ 5-Star Reviews • One Trusted Pack!

 Common causes of hyperthermia (body temp > 103 °F) and heat stroke (body temp > 106 °F) are environmental conditions or situations including hot humid day, mistakenly being confined to an area with limited ventilation (i.e. NO CAR RIDES) or too much exercise and decreased water access.

-CLINICAL SIGNS OF HYPERTHERMIA AND HEAT STROKE INCLUDE
+CLINICAL SIGNS OF HYPERTHERMIA AND HEAT STROKE INCLUD

 1. PANTING/ DROOLING – If your dog is excessively panting or drooling then they need to come inside to AC and get attention.
 Dogs naturally pant as a cooling mechanism, but they should be able to control their breathing to some extent if not overheated.